Gonzalo Escobar (tennis): 2021–2022: Three ATP doubles titles and top 50

-Partnering with Uruguyan Ariel Behar, Escobar won two ATP titles at the 2021 Delray Beach Open and the 2021 Andalucía Open and reached three other finals on the ATP tour in 2021 after winning two ATP Challenger Tour titles together in 2020.
+Partnering with Uruguayan Ariel Behar, Escobar won two ATP titles at the 2021 Delray Beach Open and the 2021 Andalucía Open and reached three other finals on the ATP tour in 2021 after winning two ATP Challenger Tour titles together in 2020.
 He entered the top 50 following the final at the 2021 Serbia Open on 26 April 2021.
 He reached the third round of a Major for the first time at the 2021 Wimbledon Championships.

 Escobar finished the year 2021 ranked No. 38, a career-high doubles ranking.

 In 2022, he reached a fourth final and won his third ATP 250 title with Behar at the 2022 Serbia Open defeating top seeds Mate Pavić and Nikola Mektić.
 The pair reached two Major third rounds at the 2022 Australian Open and the 2022 US Open (tennis).

 Escobar finished the year 2022 ranked No. 40, a second best career-high doubles ranking.